 BRUCE PEARSON (G62-67) – for over 30 years he has been an ecologist, film maker, writer and artist.
 After leaving the College he went to Great Yarmouth College of Art and Design, followed by Leicester Polytechnic.
 He then got a job as a Production Assistant in the RSPB Film Unit, before joining the British Antarctic Survey in 1975 as a Biological Assistant.
 Since 1977 he has been self-employed.
 He was Wildlife Illustrator of the Year in 1983 and Bird Illustrator of the Year in 1984.
 He was elected President of the Society of Wildlife Artists in 1994, serving 10 years.
 He has also been Visiting Lecturer at the RCA.

-NIGEL FREDERICK PARSONS (R64-68) – is currently Managing Director of the recently launched TV station Al Jazeera International, which broadcasts a global English language service.
+– is currently CEO of TVC News in Nigeria, having previously been founding Managing Director of TV station Al Jazeera International, which broadcasts a global English language service.
 His previous experience spans 30 years in the media business gained from his roles at BBC Radios 1-4, BBC World Service Radio and WTN (Worldwide Television News).

 CHRIS HALL (G62-69) – he qualified as an accountant and spent many years as a tax specialist at Grant Thornton in Hong Kong before more recently moving to become Head of Tax at Equity Trust, still based in Hong Kong.
 However, he is far more distinguished as a famous collector of Chinese textiles and his collection is considered the foremost private collection of its kind in the world.
 He has recently received the Heritage Award from the Asian Civilizations Museum in Singapore.

 JOHN RIXON (S65-70) aka Amukidi – by day he's a busy VJ, creating visuals for a variety of live acts and DJs, but in the early hours he picks the music too - to create a singular space of sound and light combined.